Global Configuration

 - Select the Repositories tab near the top of the screen.

-- Enter the name maven for your new repository.
+- Enter the name chainguard-maven for your new repository.
 The name should include maven to identify the repository format.
-This convention helps avoiding confusion since repositories in Cloudsmith are multi-format.
+This convention helps avoid confusion since repositories in Cloudsmith are multi-format.

 - Press + Create Repository.

-- Click the name of the new repository on the repositories page to configure it.
+- Click the name of the new chainguard-maven repository on the repositories page to configure it.

-- Access the Upstreams tab and click + Add Upstream Proxy and proceed to configure two upstream proxies.
+- Access the Upstreams tab and click + Add Upstream Proxy.

-- Configure an upstream proxy with the following details:
+- Configure an upstream proxy with the format Maven and the following details:

 - Configure another upstream proxy with the following details